10 Things To Do That Won't Take You Away From Norfolk - Karta.com

 2. Visit the Historic Norwich Cathedral

 Norwich Cathedral ranks high on the list of best things to do in Norfolk.
 This magnificent structure steeped in historical and architectural greatness must be witnessed by anyone visiting the area.
-Built in the Norman style and consecrated in 1096, the cathedral stands as a popular example of medieval handiwork that has survived through the ages.
+Built with the Norman style and consecrated in 1096, the cathedral stands as a popular example of medieval handiwork that has survived through the ages.
 Its soaring spire rising high in the sky grabs attention from quite a distance and is visible to all, thereby rendering this cathedral one of the iconic sights in Norfolk.

 Famous for its stunning architecture, the cathedral graces itself with a long vaulted nave with exquisite stone carving.
 The cloisters, the largest of their kind in England, also allow a quiet space to contemplate the majesty of the medieval masons.
-The interior of the cathedral reveals lots of unique treasures tucked away in possible fun things to do in Norfolk, such as the wonderful stained glass windows, which relate biblical narratives and historical events.
-These windows are indeed a treat that gives voice to history and delights those looking for things to do.

 Not just a historical monument, the cathedral is an active place of worship and an active community.
 From classical music concerts to art exhibitions, a range of events happens in and around Norwich Cathedral all year round.